React Components vs Regular Functions: A Guide for New Developers

 The Capital Case Conundrum

-React has its own set of rules, and one of them is that component names must start with a capital letter.
+React has its own set of rules, one of which is that component names must start with a capital letter.
 So, function Home is a full-fledged React component, while function home is just a regular JavaScript function.

 But wait, there's more!
 Let's break down the differences: